 From December 1-30 The Presidio Theatre will present Sleeping Beauty: Panto in the Presidio.
 This wacky musical inspired by the British theatre style of Panto re-imagines the classic fairytale Sleeping Beauty set in the magical kingdom of Pantoland, a mythical realm that bears a striking resemblance to contemporary San Francisco.

 The California Society of Pioneers hosts For Generations to Come, a free exhibition open weekday from 10am to 2pm through November 19.
-And exhibition galleries at the Presidio Officers’ Club are open on Saturdays from 11am to 4pm.
+And exhibition galleries at the Presidio Officers’ Club are open.
 Entrance is free.